werddomain/TextAreaLimitation/README.md

 # TextAreaLimitation
-Provide helper to limit text input in Html TextArea
+Provide helper to limit text input in Html TextArea.
+This helper allow to limit text lenght per line and the total number of line.
+It cancel user input if the current line exceed the maximum and popup validation error(as a popover) if the user paste text.

 ## Dependencies:
 - [jQuery](https://github.com/jquery/jquery) (1.6+)